-9.2 This Agreement shall in all respects be governed by and construed in accordance with the internal laws of the Commonwealth of Kentucky, without reference to the conflicts of laws.
+9.2 This Agreement shall in all respects be governed by and construed in accordance with the internal laws of the State of Texas, without reference to the conflicts of laws.

-9.3 This Agreement will be governed by and construed in accordance with the laws of the Commonwealth of Kentucky without regard to principles of conflicts of laws.
-All disputes and claims relating to Lightyear, the Agent Agreement, the Lightyear Marketing and Compensation Plan or its products and services, the rights and obligations of the Agent and Lightyear, or any other claims or causes of action relating to the performance of either the Agent or Lightyear under the Agreement or the Agent’s Policies and Procedures shall be settled totally and finally by individual arbitration between the Lightyear and the Agent, in Louisville, KY or such other location as Lightyear prescribes, in accordance with the Federal Arbitration Act and the Commercial Arbitration Rules of the American Arbitration Association, except that all parties shall be entitled to discovery rights allowed under the Federal Rules of Civil Procedure.
+9.3 This Agreement will be governed by and construed in accordance with the laws of the State of Texas without regard to principles of conflicts of laws.
+All disputes and claims relating to Hemp Logic, the Agent Agreement, the Hemp Logic Marketing and Compensation Plan or its products and services, the rights and obligations of the Agent and Hemp Logic, or any other claims or causes of action relating to the performance of either the Agent or Hemp Logic under the Agreement or the Agent’s Policies and Procedures shall be settled totally and finally by individual arbitration between the Hemp Logic and the Agent, in Houston, TX or such other location as Hemp Logic prescribes, in accordance with the Federal Arbitration Act and the Commercial Arbitration Rules of the American Arbitration Association, except that all parties shall be entitled to discovery rights allowed under the Federal Rules of Civil Procedure.
 All issues related to arbitration shall be governed by the Federal Arbitration Act.
 The decision of the arbitrator shall be final and binding on the parties and may, if necessary, be reduced to a judgment in any court of competent jurisdiction.
 Each party to the arbitration shall be responsible for its own costs and expenses of arbitration, including legal and filing fees.
 This agreement to arbitrate shall survive any termination or expiration of the Agreement.
-Nothing in this Agreement or the Policies and Procedures shall prevent Lightyear from applying to and obtaining from any court having jurisdiction a writ of attachment, a temporary injunction, preliminary injunction, permanent injunction or other relief available to safeguard and protect Lightyear’s interest prior to, during or following the filing of any arbitration or other proceeding or pending the rendition of a decision or award in connection with any arbitration or other proceeding.
+Nothing in this Agreement or the Policies and Procedures shall prevent Hemp Logic from applying to and obtaining from any court having jurisdiction a writ of attachment, a temporary injunction, preliminary injunction, permanent injunction or other relief available to safeguard and protect Hemp Logic’s interest prior to, during or following the filing of any arbitration or other proceeding or pending the rendition of a decision or award in connection with any arbitration or other proceeding.

-9.4 Each party shall indemnify (the "Indemnifying Party"), defend and hold the other party and all its officers, directors, managers, shareholders, members, employees, salespersons, representatives and agents harmless (the “Indemnified Party”) from and against any and all claims, demands, actions, losses, damages, assessments, charges, liabilities, costs and expenses (including without limitation attorney’s fees and disbursements, penalties and interest) which may at any time be suffered or incurred by or be asserted against the Indemnified Party, on account of or in connection with: (i) any default by or breach of an Indemnifying Party under this Agreement, (ii) any negligent acts or omissions of an Indemnifying Party or its officers, directors, managers, shareholders, members, employees, salespersons, representatives or agents related to this Agreement, or (iii) the marketing, advertising, sales and promotional activities of an Indemnifying Party or any of its officers, directors, managers, shareholders, members, employees, salespersons, representatives or agents of the Telecommunications Services (other than strictly in accordance with Lightyear’s policies and procedures).
+9.4 Each party shall indemnify (the "Indemnifying Party"), defend and hold the other party and all its officers, directors, managers, shareholders, members, employees, salespersons, representatives and agents harmless (the “Indemnified Party”) from and against any and all claims, demands, actions, losses, damages, assessments, charges, liabilities, costs and expenses (including without limitation attorney’s fees and disbursements, penalties and interest) which may at any time be suffered or incurred by or be asserted against the Indemnified Party, on account of or in connection with: (i) any default by or breach of an Indemnifying Party under this Agreement, (ii) any negligent acts or omissions of an Indemnifying Party or its officers, directors, managers, shareholders, members, employees, salespersons, representatives or agents related to this Agreement, or (iii) the marketing, advertising, sales and promotional activities of an Indemnifying Party or any of its officers, directors, managers, shareholders, members, employees, salespersons, representatives or agents of Hemp Logic's products (other than strictly in accordance with Hemp Logic’s policies and procedures).

-9.5 Notwithstanding any other provision of this Agreement, Lightyear may, at its option, set-off from any commissions or other amounts due to the Agent any amounts due from the Agent to Lightyear.
+9.5 Notwithstanding any other provision of this Agreement, Hemp Logic may, at its option, set-off from any commissions or other amounts due to the Agent any amounts due from the Agent to Hemp Logic.